sevenecks/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 ### The Server and the Db

 You have the server and the database (colloquially "the db").
-The server is the foundation; it loads and runs the database, which defines the objects and their properties and verbs.
+The server is the foundation, it is written in C and compiled.
+The compiled binary server code loads and runs the database, which is written in moocode and defines the objects and their properties and verbs.
 Much of the code that makes the up the basic moo-ishness of things is implemented in the db, in moocode.

 **Note:**_Most people tend to associate the term "database" with a